Top China beermaker opens probe after worker urination video

 “At present, the batch of malt in question has been completely sealed.
 The company continues to strengthen its management procedures and ensure product quality.”

+“I suggest the company takes this man to court and gets him to pay compensation for the damages,” read one popular Weibo response to the company’s statement.

+“Investigate this thoroughly!
+Always stand up for our national champion brands!” wrote another user.

-Tsingtao, China’s second-largest brewer, is one of the country’s best-known beverage brands, and its tall bottles of crisp lager are a fixture of bars and restaurants across East Asia.
+Hong Kong-listed Tsingtao is China’s second-largest brewer, and its tall bottles of crisp lager are perennial fridge-fillers in bars across East Asia.

-In recent years, the Hong Kong-listed company has sought to capitalise on the changing tastes of younger Chinese drinkers by diversifying into craft ales and other products. — AFP
+In recent years, the company has sought to capitalise on the changing tastes of younger Chinese drinkers by diversifying into craft ales and other products.

+Some web users were not about to pass up the chance to make a wry quip about the country’s famously light and fizzy mass-market brews.

+“I’ve always said the beer here is like horse pee.
+Turns out I was wrong,” one of them commented.